Arshia Khan, Ph.D.

 University of Minnesota Duluth

-Robotics and wearable sensors: My research interests span the medical informatics, and biomedical engineering requiring interdisciplinary collaborations with experts such as cardiothoracic surgeon, neuropsychologists, roboticist, psychologist, physical therapist, dietician, nurse and occupational therapist.
+Humanoid Therapeutic Robotics and Wearable Sensors: My research interests span the robotics, medical informatics, and biomedical engineering requiring interdisciplinary collaborations with experts such as cardiothoracic surgeon, neuropsychologists, roboticist, psychologist, physical therapist, dietician, nurse and occupational therapist.
 Given my engineering background and interest in medicine, my research has evolved into various segments of biomedical engineering such as robotic assistive technology, sensor based assistive mobile technology, and personalized medicine.

 The aim of this interdisciplinary research project is to develop an innovative and novel robot assistive technology to help reduce the challenges and burden faced by caregivers and individuals affected with ADRD.
 A dedicated autonomous robot can learn the daily living activities of the affected individual by following the individual and then assist the person as her/his ability to maintain the daily living activities are reduced due to the progression of dementia.
 We are working on a companion robot that would be assigned to an individual when diagnosed with MCI.
 This robot will serve as a companion to the person by interacting with the person and as the disease progresses, the robot will remind and assist the individual of the daily living activities.